ProjectMindBreaker.org

 When national governments impose tariffs on products imported from other countries, this typically results in retaliatory tariffs by that country on imports from the other nation.
 This depresses trade and economic growth in both countries, since tariffs increase consumer prices, which reduces the amount of money consumers have available to spend on other goods and services.

 US international trade - imports and exports - totals over $5 trillion each year, nearly 20% of our entire economy and millions of related jobs in America.
 America is the headquarters of far more multinational companies which do business around the world than any other nation.
-They are a key to American prosperity.
-For example, Apple phones and Boeing airplanes have sold well in China.
-American fruits, nuts, and other commodities like wheat, soybeans, and corn, grown by American farmers, are exported to Asia and elsewhere.
+Americans working here and internationally often manage and support those American-owned foreign operations.
+Foreign direct investment in US plants, inventory, and other assets totals well over $5 trillion, including $200 billion invested in 2023.

-Anti-American sentiment related to tariffs and local job losses in other countries will cost American jobs.
-Declining exports, and sharp declines in corporate earnings as US consumer demand shrinks, and as other nations boycott products produced by American companies, will force layoffs among America's largest companies, and strengthen international competitors, reducing American influence around the world.
-The uncertainty which comes with abrupt policy flip-flops has already led to freezes in investment decisions in America, which will cost more American jobs.
+The uncertainty which comes with abrupt tariff and tax policy flip-flops has already frozen some investment decisions in America among businesses and consumers.
+If these freezes lead to project cancellations, the policy changes will cost still more American jobs, including in construction, construction materials, trucking, skilled trades, engineering, and other occupations.
 A 67% collapse in US trade, as when US tariffs were doubled in 1930, would cost millions of American jobs.
-After the recent compromises with three of our largest trading partners, current overall tariff levels are similar to the tariff levels which led to the 1930s economic collapse.
+Even after the recent compromises with three of our largest trading partners, current overall US tariff levels are similar to the tariff levels which led to the 1930s economic collapse.

-Just how realistic is the promised tradeoff of tariffs returning manufacturing jobs to America?
-Scroll down past Fentanyl Factors below for a realistic illustration of the current cost differential for manufacturing hourly work performed in America compared to China, which is a relatively high cost source of imported products among the Asian countries we import many everyday household products from - phones, shoes, clothes, refrigerators, kitchen appliances, televisions, furniture, and so on.
+Scroll down past Fentanyl Factors below for a realistic illustration of the current cost differential for work performed in America compared to China.
+Keep in mind, China is a relatively high cost source of imported products among the Asian countries where we source many everyday household products - phones, shoes, clothes, refrigerators, kitchen appliances, televisions, furniture, and so on.

 Continuing to permit tariff expansions, and the direct economic damage to American families, businesses, and jobs which will result, demonstrates the lack of political courage in Congress to do what is right for their constituents when their party power structure has adopted dogma to replace good economic sense based upon practical experience and sound advice.
 For example, the Senate recently engineered a 50-50 tie when it voted on tariffs.
 So the Vice President broke the tie, leaving the Senate with an imagined excuse for its failure to act against policies which are known to cause damage to the American economy.
 That’s how we got here.
 They are the reason we are here.